 address parameter because the

 port pair declares a valid address.
-The WSDL in the example is for the Global Weather service, a public service.
+The WSDL in the example is to get a list of flights by airline.

 <http:request-config name="basic-auth"> <http:request-connection host="www.someplace.com" port="8182" protocol="HTTP"> <http:authentication> <http:basic-authentication username="alejandro.garcia" password="nariz"/> </http:authentication> </http:request-connection> </http:request-config> <wsc:config name="with-custom-transport"> <wsc:connection wsdlLocation="http://www.host.com?WSDL" service="Service" port="Port"> <wsc:custom-transport-configuration> <wsc:http-transport-configuration requesterConfig="basic-auth"/> </wsc:custom-transport-configuration> </wsc:connection> </wsc:config>

 In the example, an HTTP Requester configuration with HTTP basic authentication is declared and then referenced in the

 custom-transport-configuration element in the Web Service Consumer Connector configuration.